Skip to content

 Untreated, an average major depressive episode lasts about six to nine months.
 With treatment, most people see meaningful improvement in eight to twelve weeks.
 Some episodes are shorter.
 Some last longer.
 Roughly half of patients who recover have one or more future episodes in their lifetime (APA Practice Guideline, 2010).

-What is the difference between major depressive disorder and persistent depressive disorder?
+What's the difference between major depressive disorder and persistent depressive disorder?

 Major depressive disorder is defined by discrete episodes of at least two weeks.
 Persistent depressive disorder, formerly called dysthymia, requires depressed mood for most of the day, more days than not, for at least two years in adults.
 A meaningful share of patients have both at once, which is sometimes called double depression.

-What is the success rate of treatment for major depressive disorder?
+What's the success rate of treatment for major depressive disorder?

 About one in three people reach full remission on the first medication tried, and roughly half show a meaningful response.
 Most patients need a change in dose, a switch in medication, or an addition.
 With persistent care, most people reach remission.
 The STAR*D trial is the best-known source for these numbers.